NDR008/DiceGameMDP/readme.md

 # Summary

 The activity scope was to develop an AI agent for a given dice game for which the game parameters can be varied (number of dice, dice sides, side values, bias, and penalty for re-rolling).
 Since the permutation of dice states are fixed for a given game.
-This sort of game can be modelled as a Markov decision process since there actions need only be decided on the current state and not how that state was achieved.
+This sort of game could be modelled as a Markov decision process since the choice of actions need only be decided based on the current state and not how that state was achieved.
+There are two common ways of solving this problem - value iteration and policy iteration.
+Since it was known that this agent would be tested with different game parameters, an agent that converged in fewer iterations was selected - and that is the policy iteration method (Norving and Russel, 2010; Sutton and Barto, 2018; Abbeel, 2012).
+While it was proven to be the case that policy iteration can converge sooner, it was also found that under some conditions value-iterations produced values with a higher skew and a higher average score.
+This phenomena could not be explained but was discussed in the included report.
+Nevertheless the policy iteration method was retained due its scalability to complex game setups.

+# 1. Introduction

 This type of game has a finite set of states, actions and rewards and a suitable problem to solve by Markov Decision Process (MDP) (Sutton and Barto, 2018).
 This game does not have a terminating state, but rather a terminating action.
 The terminating action (holding all dice) has a 100% certainty of terminating whereas all non-terminating actions have a 100% certainty of attaining a penalty.

 In view of the Bellman equation, the agent can choose to terminate the game when the value of rolling again is unlikely to achieve a higher value state.
 For the termination action, there are obviously no future states (equivalent to a gamma of 0).
 In strategic terms, that means that a discount value of 1 leads to an infinite farsightedness and a discount value of 0 leads to short-sightedness (Wallscheid, 2020).
 This decision assumed a neutral or negative reward.
 If the game were tested with a positive reward for the non-terminating action, then the agent would choose to re-roll forever (it is a 100% certainty of achieving a reward for that action) which is likely what a human player would want to do (so long as time permits it).
 Since it is known that this agent will be tested through some automated testing methods, an intentional default policy to terminate has been programmed (which is actually the least optimal solution).

 In literature there are two popular methods proposed for converging towards a solution for the Bellman equation, that is the value-iteration method and the policy iteration method (Norving and Russel, 2010; Sutton and Barto, 2018; Abbeel, 2012).
 Value iteration requires an additional parameter to determine at which residual error to stop iteration (hereafter referred to as theta).
 Theta effectively limits the number of iterations.
 However, the number of iterations necessary to reach an optimal policy will differ by the complexity of the game (number of dice, dice-values, actions, bias and reward).
 This would mean that a theta value appropriate for different game permutations or a way of equating a theta value to the game parameters (or selecting an excessively low value of theta to have a better chance at a reliable setting).
 To avoid this issue, a policy iteration was opted.
 It is known that a policy iteration will converge in fewer iterations (Norving and Russel, 2010).
 The actual implementation is slightly different from the literature for the sake of optimisation towards execution speed (Norving and Russel, 2010; Sutton and Barto, 2018).

-# Validation of Design Choices for the Agent
+# 2. Design Choices and Validation
 Several considerations and tests to validate the final choice of agent was made.
 The agent was tested against several game scenarios described in the appendix.
 For comparison reasons a random agent was also included for comparisons in some of the following data.
 All tests are conducted with the same seed value of 1.

-## Validation of Gamma=1
+## 2.1 Validation of Gamma=1

 As can be seen even when testing 2 different games (for definition refer to appendix) results are near identical (game 2):
 ![Gamma0 validation](data/game0-1E-5-comparison.png)